-The fourth chakra element is air so breathwork is a gateway to opening your heart chakra.
-One of the best breathwork techniques that not only balances the right and left brain hemispheres but also opens the heart is Anulom Vilom.
-Practicing Anulom Vilom frequently brings calmness to both body and mind.
+The fourth chakra element is air so breathwork is a gateway to opening your Heart Chakra.
+One of the most beneficial breathwork techniques that not only balances the right and left brain hemispheres but also opens the heart is Anulom Vilom.
+Practising Anulom Vilom frequently brings calmness to both body and mind.

-The predominant color of Anahata Chakra is green.
-Eating foods of the same color as the chakra you are trying to heal can balance the energy flow around that area.
-The foods that help restore the balance are – spinach, kale, broccoli, matcha, green apples, green tea, cucumbers, etc. Green vegetables are also recommended by expert nutritionists for a healthy body and mind.
+The predominant colour of the Anahata Chakra is green.
+Eating foods of the same colour as the chakra you are trying to heal can balance the energy flow around that area.
+The foods that help restore the balance are- spinach, kale, broccoli, matcha, green apples, green tea, cucumbers, etc. Green vegetables are also recommended by expert nutritionists for a healthy body and mind.

 When we have experienced loss and isolation, it can make us judgmental and jealous.
 Making an effort to practice forgiveness might seem a very difficult task.
-Not able to forget the past resentments and anger only stops us from moving forward into the future happiness.
-Talking to a close friend or meeting a professional counselor clears the mind and guides you through inner growth and peace.
+Not being able to forget the past resentments and anger only stops us from moving forward into future happiness.
+Talking to a close friend or meeting a professional counsellor clears the mind and guides you through inner growth and peace.

 The energy of the Heart Chakra has a deep impact on our personality.
 A meaningful and balanced life can be achieved when our Heart Chakra is in balance.
 Maintaining a balanced Heart Chakra brings knowledge of the Self, which helps develop a strong relationship with others.